-The game also has some new features concerning enemies in common like Heartless with different colors and higher stats like their health or their magic points.
+The old Heartless bosses from the original game has also comed packed with different colors and higher stats like their health or their magic points.
 This works for every enemy in the game and does increase the level of difficulty.

 New Ansem Reports

-- Finally but not the least, Sora now has several new abilites, which are:
+Last but not least, Sora now has several new abilities, which are:

 - Slap Shot [AP: 1] [Interrupts enemy attacks]

-- Slide Dash [AP: 1] [Use keyblade to slide to closen in on enemys]
+- Slide Dash [AP: 1] [Use keyblade to slide and close in on enemies]

-- Stun Impact [AP: 1] [A finishing combo which stuns enemys with lightning]
+- Stun Impact [AP: 1] [A finishing combo which stuns enemies with lightning]

 - Gravity Break [AP: 1] [A finishing combo, throws a black orb]